 And once again we see the promise of the glory of the Lord (Bahá’u’lláh) who will bring this “water” of life.
 Habakkuk carefully points out that it will take inward vision to understand this truth, for he says:

-“… regard, and wonder marvelously: for I will work a work in your days, which ye will not believe, though it be told you.”
+“… regard, and wonder marvellously: for I will work a work in your days, which ye will not believe, though it be told you.”
 (6)

 Christ also used this same symbol of water in speaking to the people of His day.
 He said: